Stephen King’s new novel will be released in September 2022

 The bestselling author like It, Misery, The Shining or Carrie He returns in September 2022 with a new novel that adds to his more than 60 works of fiction, 7 of non-fiction and more than 200 stories and short novels that he has already published.

-The new book by King, who is still very active at 74, is called fairy tale, and tells the story of a 17-year-old teenager and a dog named Radar.
-In other words, the author returns to his rights, his love for youth and supernatural adventures, two very common themes in his work.
+The new book by Stephen King, who is still very active at 74, is called fairy tale, and tells the story of a 17-year-old teenager and a dog named Radar.
+That is to say, the author returns to his privileges, his love for youth and for supernatural adventures, two very common themes in his work.

 In this case, the boy and his pet are going to discover a portal that will transport them to another world where everything has changed.
 This is the synopsis that Amazon has published: